Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • in the later stages - the formation of fistulas of the soft tissues of the abdomen in the pelvic area.

-Mycetoma is a kind of actinomycosis that affects the foot.
-As a nosology has long been known, it was especially often found in patients living in tropical latitudes.
+Mycetoma is a peculiar type of actinomycosis that affects the foot.
+As a nosology, it has been known for a long time, and was especially often found in patients living in tropical latitudes.

-The onset of the disease is manifested by the appearance of knots on the foot (mainly on the sole) with characteristic signs:
+The onset of the disease is manifested by the appearance of nodes on the foot (mainly on the sole) with characteristic signs:

 • dense in consistency;